Must-Dos And Don'ts For Modern Resume You Should Know

 - Do use an attractive, easy-to-read layout

 Although the content matters most in a resume, it’s the layout that determines whether your resume will be read carefully or not.
 Make sure your formatting is consistent throughout the entire document – the same font and size, the same type of content boldfaced, etc. Make sure your resume has enough blank space: 300-350 words per page are enough.
+Take care of the ideal resume length: it should not exceed 1-2 pages.

 - Do organize the resume content